dts-hosting/duracloud-pilot/README.md

 1. Configure AWS credentials (via profile or environment variables)

-2. Create a `.env` file with your stack name:
+2. Create a `.env` file with your AWS profile:

 ```
-STACK_NAME=your-stack-name
+STACK_NAME=your-profile-name
 ```

 3. Build and deploy: